ooni/2023-05-richer-input/DESIGN.md

 An older version of OONI Probe would ignore the richer input "targets."
 Conversely, a richer-input-aware version would implement telegram as a runner for mini nettests, and each target is a mini nettest with well-defined semantics.
-The inner "run" key identifies a mini nettest, and the internal "with" object provides richer input for the mini nettest.
+The inner "run_mini_nettest" key identifies a mini nettest, and the internal "with_target" object provides richer input for the mini nettest.
 In the above-example, `http-address` performs an HTTP transaction with a given TCP endpoint (e.g., `149.154.175.50:80`);
 `https-address` combines DNS lookup and accessing the resolved IP